raygun101/MarkupKit/README.md

 `LMTableViewCell` also supports the following processing instructions, which can be used to specify the value of various background views:

+* `ignoreLayoutMargins` - instructs the cell to pin content to its edges instead of its margins
 * `backgroundView` - sets the cell's background view
 * `selectedBackgroundView` - sets the cell's selected background view
 * `multipleSelectionBackgroundView` - sets the cell's multiple selection background view